Where BSW Doctors & Nurses Actually Live in Temple, TX

 Here's what that means for your career:

-- High-acuity cases typically reserved for major urban centers—you'll see pathology here that community hospitals transfer out
+- ▸High-acuity cases typically reserved for major urban centers — pathology community hospitals transfer out

 What's the Cost of Living Like for BSW Employees?